Pharmacy Technician Certificate Program

 - When you complete the required course work and meet the state requirements, you are able to obtain a State of California Pharmacy Technician license and can work in retail pharmacies, hospitals and other healthcare settings.

 - Program is WorkSource Center (iTRAIN) approved and can be provided FREE to job seekers who qualify for occupational training.
-CLICK HERE to find your local WorkSource Center.
+For more information on WorkSource Center locations, visit the WorkSource location map.

 A. Pharmacy Calculations April 10-May 5